 Well, the one thing I thank God for is that I’m not in any pain.
 I don’t have headaches.
 But I do get fatigued but not like, I don’t know, because some people talk about this wicked fatigue.
 There’s my New England accent.
 Wicked.
 And I get tired yeah, but like I have to lie down, but I’m not like, I can’t move but I know when I’m getting fatigued.
 I don’t talk as good.

 Yeah.
 Have you noticed the recovery continuing slowly?
 Year on year, month on month?
 Have you noticed it all the time?

 Yes.
 Cuz I would not get to be at this point.
-If it hadn’t pushed myself.
+If I hadn’t pushed myself.
 Cuz I do a lot of things now that I didn’t before.
 But in my book, I wrote about that.
 What I learned and I want people to like I want to help people learn what I didn’t know.
 And so I think it’s so important for caregivers, I think to know because no one can read my mind, simple things, simple things that we didn’t know.
 But I could take care of myself.
 I had to rely on everybody else.
 Because I couldn’t do anything I couldn’t even think correctly.

 So I had to rely on others.
 And a lot of the people now they’re using technology, which is wonderful.
-And but the other generation like my parents and things, they didn’t use it.
-So there’s big gap.
+And but the other generation like my parents and things, didn’t use it.
+So there’s a big gap.
 Oh, this is what I want to say.
 I got excited.
 This is a good tip for people, I go to exercise at the senior center.
 So my sister is a social worker.